calebmah/Hassbian-External-File-System-Helper/README.md

 ---------------------------

-This script is mostly an implementation of the process outlined in paulv's [HOWTO: Move the filesystem to a USB stick][1] on the Raspberry Pi forums, with additional help from the following sources:
+This script is mostly an implementation of the process outlined in paulv's [HOWTO: Move the filesystem to a USB stick][1] on the Raspberry Pi forums, combined with [Christian Cawley's article on USB booting][http://www.makeuseof.com/tag/make-raspberry-pi-3-boot-usb/] and additional help from the following sources:

 - The Arch Linux wiki, [GUID Partition Table][2] for what a GPT is and